How we use your personal information

 - Automated decision-making (making a decision solely by automated means without any human intervention.

 - Profiling (automated processing of personal data to evaluate certain things about an individual).
 Profiling can be part of an automated decision-making process.

 We will notify you and gain your consent if we wish to undertake any decision-making which is solely automated to provide you with our Services.

 What happens to your Personal Data when it is disclosed to us?

 In the course of handling your Personal Data, we will:

 - Record and store your Personal Data in our paper files, mobile devices and on our computer systems (websites, email, hard drives, and cloud facilities).
-This information can only be accessed by employees and consultants within our Company and only when it is necessary to provide our service to you and to perform any administration tasks associated with or incidental to that service.
+This information can only be accessed by employees and consultants within our Group and only when it is necessary to provide our Services to you and to perform any administration tasks associated with or incidental to that Service.

 If you give Personal Data about someone else (such as a joint applicant) then you should not do so without their permission.
 Where information is provided by you about someone else, or someone discloses information about you, it may be added to any personal information that is already held by us and it will be used in the ways described in this privacy notice.

 Sometimes, when you make a joint application, your personal data may be shared with the other applicant.
 For example, details of the application will be shared with your joint applicant and vice versa.